Soki-Team/Anki-Connect-Plus/README.md

    ⚠️ *Important:* Do **not** zip the plugin folder itself — only its contents.

 2. **Rename the archive**
-   Change the file name and extension to: ACFS.ankiaddon
+   Change the file name and extension to: AnkiConnectPlus.ankiaddon

 3. **Install the add-on in Anki**
 - Open Anki.
 - Go to **Tools > Add-ons**.  (ctrs+shift+A for windows)
-- Click **Install from file...** and select/drag the `ACFS.ankiaddon` file.
+- Click **Install from file...** and select/drag the `AnkiConnectPlus.ankiaddon` file.

 4. **Restart Anki**
 Close and reopen Anki to activate the add-on.